julisunkan/bundle/replit.md

-# PWA Builder - Website to Mobile App Converter
+# DigitalSkeleton - Website to Mobile App Converter

 ## Overview

-PWA Builder is a Flask-based web application that converts websites into mobile app packages.
+DigitalSkeleton is a Flask-based web application that converts websites into mobile app packages.
 The application scrapes website metadata, generates web app manifests, and creates native app packages (APK, IPA, MSIX) that can be distributed through app stores or sideloaded onto devices.

 ## User Preferences